 Curaçao’s colourful capital Willemstad is a UNESCO World Heritage Site with over 700 protected buildings.
 Willemstad served as the capital of the Netherlands Antilles until it was dissolved in 2010.
 The Santa Anna inlet divides the city into two parts: Otrobanda and Punda.
 Punda was founded in 1634 and is the older part of the city whereas Otrobanda (“other side” in the local Papiamento language) was founded in 1707.
 The two sides are connected by two bridges: the Queen Juliana Bridge, the highest bridge in the Caribbean, and the Queen Emma Bridge, a pedestrian pontoon bridge that swings open to let boats through to the sheltered Willemstad harbour.

-Type Willemstad in Google and you’ll likely get a series of photos of colourful, rainbow-hued buildings along Handelskade, the city’s most photographed street.
+A Willemstad Google search will likely result in a series of colourful, rainbow-hued buildings along Handelskade, the city’s most photographed street.
 Willemstad’s Dutch Colonial architecture is characterized by gabled roofs with curved eaves, candy-coloured façades, red-tiled roofs and narrow houses.
 Everywhere you look around the old town, you’ll find beautiful examples of this style of architecture.
 It’s easy to visit the entire city on foot in a day.
 Places of interest in Willemstad include the floating market, a small fleet of boats that arrive from Venezuela to sell their produce, the Pietermaai District with its stunning examples of Dutch Colonial architecture, several museums, the Mikve Israel Emanuel Synagogue, built in 1732 and the oldest synagogue in the Americas, Ronde Market for an authentic lunch, Otrobanda with its eclectic and less touristy side.

 Willemstad nightlife and restaurant scene is lively.
 For a pre or post dinner drink, try Mundo Bizzarro whose decor is inspired by Havana and whose inviting terrace spills onto the street inviting pedestrians in.
 The Gourverneur de Rouville serves authentic Dutch and Caribbean food in a stately colonial manor on the opposite side of all those Handelskade colourful buildings.
 Book a table on the balcony for an unbeatable view or in their charming courtyard for a more quiet meal.
 Ginger serves great fusion Caribbean, Indian and Asian food.
 The restaurant’s beautiful outdoor dining room is located on one of Pietermaai’s hidden streets, which lends even more charm to the place.